The NHS is offering the coronavirus (COVID-19) vaccine to people in order of who's most at risk.

-Employers should support staff in getting the coronavirus (COVID-19) vaccine, but they cannot force staff to be vaccinated.
+Employers should support staff in getting the coronavirus vaccine once it's offered to them.

 Employers may find it useful to talk with their staff about the vaccine and share the benefits of being vaccinated.

 - when staff might be offered the vaccine

 - if staff will need time off work to get vaccinated

 - pay for time off work related to the vaccine

 - whether the employer plans to collect data on staff vaccinations, and if so, how this will follow data protection law (UK GDPR)

 - whether anyone needs to be vaccinated to be able to do their job